Publications and Conferences

 Pat speaking to a group in a meeting references a projector screen

-The Max CEO and Programs staff will participate will attend ASCO in Chicago, an annual meeting considered the world’s premier oncology conference, where presenters share groundbreaking research, innovative treatments, and collaborative opportunities to improve cancer care globally.
+The Max CEO and Programs staff will attend an annual meeting considered the world’s premier oncology conference, where presenters share groundbreaking research, innovative treatments, and collaborative opportunities to improve cancer care globally.
+One Max staff member will present on a poster there titled Expanding access to tyrosine kinase inhibitors for treatment of Philadelphia chromosome–positive acute lymphoblastic leukemia in low- and middle-income countries.